nancytaen/FullMonteWeb/README.md

 # FullMonteWeb
-A web-application for runnig and visualizing the results of the FullMonte simulator
+A web-application for runnig and visualizing the results of the FullMonte simulator. \
+Details about this project can be found in the [Project Final Report](final_report_2020181.pdf).

 Changelist